sattopadhyay/mkarchiso/README.md

 1. `git clone https://github.com/sattopadhyay/mkarchiso`
 2. `sudo mkarchiso -v mkarchiso`
 3. Wait patiently.
 The resulting ISO will be in the `out/` folder in the working directory.
 4. You now have an Arch Linux ISO.
-Put it on a USB and wipe some ~~Windows~~ machines!
+Put it on a USB ~~and wipe some Windows machines~~.

 ## Points to note:
 1. This ISO does not support BIOS systems.